ome/design/OME005/index.md

 § Accessible, but without any metadata to indicate the structure

+### Resolution

-We will implement strategy B or C in the short term.
+We will implement strategy C in the short term.
 In the longer term, E would allow *z* reductions (or requiring HDF5 might avoid the need for any model changes).